Date of Award:

 Instructors with more in-service or workshop training are more likely to teach an economics class and cover the concepts indicated by the Task Force more thoroughly.
 Instructors with strong basic economics were also more likely to cover the Task's Force concepts more completely.

 Campbell, Marsha M., "Interpretations and Implementations of Compulsory Free Enterprise Education in Utah Public High Schools" (1977).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 1652.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .